ZhaoPeiduo/NASC_2024/readme.md

 ### Requirement and Quick Start

-This solution was tested on a laptop with RTX4080 GPU, and will work optimally for other devices with compatible GPU resources.
+This solution was written in Python 3.8.10, tested on a laptop with RTX4080 GPU, and will work optimally for other devices with compatible GPU resources.

 To install the dependencies, you may want to create a virtual environement (using [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/) for instance) and simply run: